Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Results

 \subsubsection{SVG Examples}

-To illustrate the range of spatial structures detected by \persistend, we exhibit a couple of sets of SVGs identified by \persistend, presented in groups with co-localised expression patterns, detected manually using hierarchical clustering on the list of SVGs produced by \persistend.
-Once \persist had reduced the number of genes down to a small number of those with notable spatial structure, simple clustering methods were sufficient to pick out groups of SVGs with similar expression patterns.
-Our focus is on the ability of \persist to detect and quantify spatial structure, but for the results in this section we give some light biological interpretation.
+To illustrate the range of spatial structures we are able to detect using persistent homology, we exhibit a couple of sets of CoSS identified SVGs, presented in groups with co-localised expression patterns, detected manually using hierarchical clustering on the observed expression values of SVGs.